Dispersed Camping: What It Is and Where Can You Do It?

 The philosophy of any true outdoor adventurer.

-If you must have a fire, here are some safe ways to build a fire.
-First, use existing fire rings or fire pits, or a fire pan.
-Build a small fire with approved wood (some areas have restrictions on collecting driftwood or using downed trees).
+There are several campfire practices to follow if you need to have a campfire.
+Among these are using existing fire rings, pits, or a fire pan as well as building as small a fire as possible using approved wood (some areas have restrictions on collecting driftwood or using downed trees).

 Most importantly, like Smokey says, “If it’s too hot to touch, it’s too hot to leave.”
 Put campfires entirely out.
 Drown your fire or bury it with dirt and sand to make sure the coals are cool to the touch.